tgrecojs/logseq/logseq/version-files/base/pages/Subaccount Leverage.md

 ## Preface
-	- DeFi has shown its promise as a v
+	- DeFi has shown its promise as a viable alternative to financial systems.
+If
 	- controversy
 	- moderate success in its initial years.
 	-